 - Comply with the requirements laid down in relevant Legislation

-- Submit a Hospital Blood Bank Annual Report to the HPRA by the 1st March as per Regulation 12 of S.I.
+- Submit a Hospital Blood Bank Annual Report to the HPRA by the 1st March each year as per Regulation 12 of S.I.
 360 of 2005.